pingcap/docs/pd-control.md

     >> scheduler config balance-hot-region-scheduler set strict-picking-store true
     ```

-- `enable-for-tiflash` controls whether hot Region scheduling takes effect for TiFlash.
+- `enable-for-tiflash` controls whether hot Region scheduling takes effect for TiFlash instances.
 Usually it is enabled.
 When it is disabled, the hot Region scheduling between TiFlash instances do not start.

     ```bash
     >> scheduler config balance-hot-region-scheduler set enable-for-tiflash true